Getty Images/iStockphoto

 As part of the Pacific Rim counter-offensive, the Sophos X-Ops team developed a "targeted implant" that was deployed in 2020 to the suspected attacker-controlled devices in China, according to the timeline post.
 The vendor used the implants to conduct surveillance on threat activity at Double Helix.

-Although the nation-state activity was used at least in part for espionage, the blog post states that "State-sponsored targeting is not limited to high-value espionage targets."
+Although the nation-state activity was used at least in part for espionage, the blog post states, "State-sponsored targeting is not limited to high-value espionage targets."
 Edge devices like those produced by Sophos, the vendor said, can be used as ORBs to obfuscate elements of attacks such as attack origin and intention.

-Asked about China's non-espionage intentions, Sophos CISO Ross McKerchar said the Chinese government wants to be in a position to cause damage, regardless of whether or not the government acts upon these opportunities.
+Asked about China's non-espionage intentions, Sophos CISO Ross McKerchar said the Chinese government wants to be in a position to cause damage regardless of whether or not the government acts upon these opportunities.

 "When we say state-sponsored targeting is not limited to espionage targets, we are pointing out that China is expanding its playbook beyond espionage to pre-positioning itself inside critical infrastructure -- like telecom, energy grids, military systems, etc. -- to gain strategic leverage over rivals," McKerchar said in an email to TechTarget Editorial.
-"Additionally, they are using ORBs (Operational Relay Boxes) as gateways to hit critical infrastructure unnoticed and prevent defenders from tracking the source.
-The main takeaway is that beyond stealing secrets they want to be in a position to be able to cause as much disruption and chaos as possible up and down the supply chain."
+"Additionally, they are using ORBs as gateways to hit critical infrastructure unnoticed and prevent defenders from tracking the source.
+The main takeaway is that beyond stealing secrets, they want to be in a position to be able to cause as much disruption and chaos as possible up and down the supply chain."

 Alexander Culafi is a senior information security news writer and podcast host for TechTarget Editorial.